-For those beginning to develop a basketball betting process, focus on steady progress towards objective analysis.
+For those starting to develop a basketball betting process, focus on steady progress.
+This should be towards objective analysis.
 Make betting decisions based on numbers and not on your “gut sense”.

 Focus on the basics described above with a limited focus on a few NBA teams and college conferences.

 Avoid trying to analyze the full board of basketball bets offered on a daily basis.
-Sportsbooks have to put up lines on just about every basketball game scheduled to stay competitive and profitable.
-Bettors can limit their focus and wait for the best opportunities for profitable wagering.
+Sportsbooks have to put up lines on almost every basketball game scheduled.
+This is how they stay competitive and profitable.
+Bettors can limit their focus and wait for the best chances for profitable wagering.

-The best strategy for beginners is to define a limited betting range of a few teams and apply the basic strategy concepts discussed above.
+The best strategy for beginners is to define a limited betting range of a few teams.
+Then, apply the basic strategy concepts discussed above.

-Any live betting on basketball should start with bets on single-game events - either spread bets or on teams or totals.
+Any live betting on basketball should start with bets on single-game events.
+This can be either spread bets or on teams or totals.

-While multiple event payouts may appear very rewarding, the likelihood of winning every event on a multiple bet ticket has more downside risk than payout value.
+Some multiple event payouts may appear very rewarding.
+However, the chances of winning each event on a multiple bet ticket have more risk than payout value.
 Beginners will soon discover that picking a single game winner can have its ups and downs.